The tl;dr version of this is simple. I am an Australian republican.

 But why am I a republican?
-The UK has done me no harm – it’s done few Australians harm in recent years – and we share her political systems: a Westminster system of parliament lorded over by a prime minister who is the appointed leader of his or her own party.
+The UK has done me no harm – it’s done few Australians harm in recent years – and we share her political ways: a Westminster system of parliament lorded over by a prime minister who is the appointed leader of his or her own party.
 We play sport against the British and its constituent nations frequently: cricket against England, rugby union against England and the other Home Countries, such as Wales.

 Two reasons.
 One is irrelevance.
 The UK is on the far side of the world from us, and far removed from Australian affairs.
-The Queen and her progeny are irrelevant to us in nearly all of our daily doings, even if their antics are fodder for tabloids.
-Being ruled in name by a nonagenarian lady 10000 miles away is next to meaningless.
-She has no say, legally, in how this country is run, no input into our legal system, and in fact, she satisfies all the hallmarks of a figurehead, and a nno-resident one at that.
+The Queen and her progeny are irrelevant to us in nearly all of our daily doings, even if their antics are fodder for the tabloids.
+Being ruled in name by a nonagenarian lady 10000 miles away is akin to being meaningless.
+She has no say, legally, in how this country is run, no input into our legal system, and in fact, she satisfies all the hallmarks of a figurehead, and a non-resident one at that.
 When she dies, we’ll have Charles (allegedly) as her successor, and fewer Australians are enamoured of him than they are of his mother.
 I would not be surprised if and when Charles takes the crown, there will be another call for a republican referendum.

-The second is merit.
+The second reason is merit.
 I am a believer in a classless society.
 I do not consider myself a “commoner”, and dislike situating people as “us and them”.

 Nobody elected Elizabeth II, and nobody will elect Charles as king when he gets the chance.

-I am also expected to give obeisance and pay deference to these people.
+I am also expected to give obeisance, and pay deference to these people.
 Yes ma’am, your Majesty, your Grace and so on.
 None of them earned these titles and honorifics at all – they were born to them.
-By virtue of their birth, millions pay respect to Elizabeth II and her offspring.
+By virtue of royal birth, millions pay respect to Elizabeth II and her offspring.
 Many of them have carried on like entitled and spoiled brats too.
 I do not need to reference that one – a simple internet search will bear me out.

 In short, monarchies and other inherited political offices have no part in a modern, progressive and egalitarian society.
 They belong in history and fiction.